SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 These manifests will typically be generated once a week.

 We highly recommend reviewing these lists and moving any files you need to retain.
-Files on these manifests may be deleted even the access or modification times change after the manifest is generated.
+Files on these manifests may be deleted even if the access or modification times change after the manifest is generated.

 ### Notifications